 The first phase of the South Logan TOD Project was the creation and adoption of the South Logan TOD Plan and Final Environmental Impact Statement (FEIS), which were approved by City Council on January 29, 2024.
 The second phase is Implementation, which will result in land use and zone changes, as well as citywide and area-specific amendments to the Spokane Municipal Code.

-• Land Use and Zone Changes.
-Land Use amendments and rezones are required to increase housing capacity and support commercial development as envisioned by the South Logan TOD Plan.
+Land use plan map designation amendments and rezones are required to increase housing capacity and support mixed-used and commercial development as envisioned by the South Logan TOD Plan.
+Learn more at the South Logan TOD Implementation Comprehensive Plan Amendment (Z24-105COMP) webpage.

 The Final South Logan TOD Plan and Final Environmental Impact Statement were approved by City Council on January 29, 2023.
 These documents were the result of working with community members to create a coordinated framework and development approach for the future of the South Logan area.
 The Plan presents goals and policies, based on community input, to encourage mixed-use and walkable places close to transit in South Logan.
 The FEIS examines the preferred alternative, based on public comments and feedback from the DEIS, and identifies impacts and mitigation strategies for planned development over the next 20 years.